Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Tool_tip_linked_channel_list.md

 **Expected**

-The user should be able to see the full name of the channel or team in the tooltip in the RHS of MS Teams sync plugin on MM.
+The user should be able to see the full name of the channel or team in the tooltip in the RHS of the MS Teams sync plugin on MM.